 What is Hospice Care?

-Hospice care is a specialized form of medical support.
+Hospice care is a specialized form of medical support offered once a disease is considered terminal.
 It's designed not to treat pain, but instead to manage it.
 Through a variety of services, it seeks to ease suffering and enhance overall physical, mental, and emotional well-being.
 These services include: